open-crosspost/open-crosspost-proxy-service/memory-bank/progress.md

 # Social Media API Proxy Progress

-## Project Status: Preparing for v1 Release
+## Project Status: Ready for v1 Release

 The project has successfully implemented a platform-agnostic architecture that makes it easier to adapt the service for other social media platforms beyond Twitter.
-The core infrastructure, authentication system, API endpoints, and middleware have been implemented and are running on Deno Deploy.

-We have also completed a major refactoring of the types and schemas system, implementing a centralized approach where TypeScript types are derived from Zod schemas.
-This ensures consistency between validation and type checking throughout the codebase.
+All core functionality is complete, tested, and documented.

-## What Works
+## Completed Features

 ### Core Infrastructure